15 Top-Rated Tourist Attractions on Kauai

 Waimea Canyon rivals some of the most scenic canyons on earth and is often called the "Grand Canyon of the Pacific."
-Not only is it deep, but the area's red soil; green jungles, which line its streams and waterfalls; black volcanic rock; and mist cascading from the plateaus make it a colorful scene.
+But unlike the Grand Canyon, Waimea is a lush and colorful scene with contrasting red soil, black volcanic rock, and shades of green lining every stream and waterfall.

-In addition to sightseeing at the rim of Waimea Canyon, visitors can find tours that visit other top natural attractions like Fern Grotto, Opaeka'a Falls, and the blowhole at Spouting Horn.
-Historic and cultural sites in the area include Captain Cook's Landing and Fort Elizabeth State Park, the sacred cultural site of Holo Holo Ku Heaiu, and the community at Koloa Town.
+In addition to sightseeing at the rim of Waimea Canyon, visitors can find tours to other top natural and historical attractions like Fern Grotto, Opaeka'a Falls, Captain Cook's Landing and Fort Elizabeth State Park, the sacred cultural site of Holo Holo Ku Heaiu, and the community at Koloa Town.

 Address: Waimea Canyon Drive, Waimea, Hawaii